American Translators Association

 The American Translators Association (ATA) is the largest professional association of translators and interpreters in the United States with nearly 8,500 members in more than 100 countries.

-Founded in 1959, membership is open to anyone with an interest in translation and interpreting as a profession or as a scholarly pursuit.
+Founded in 1959, membership is open to anyone with an interest in translation and interpretation as a profession or as a scholarly pursuit.
 Members include translators, interpreters, educators, project managers, web and software developers, language services companies, hospitals, universities, and government agencies.

 ATA offers certification examinations for its members in some language combinations and is affiliated with the International Federation of Translators (FIT).
 The association is headquartered in Alexandria, Virginia.